Earsuit/Matrix/README.txt

   Feedback and contribution is welcome!

   Version 1.1
-  * Improved the processing speed
+  * Improved the processing speed, it becomes very efficient.

   ----------------
   Version 1.0